sng-11/surfs_up/README.md

 As summarized in the above bullet points, Oahu seems like a decent location for a surf shop based on temperature data.
 The mean temperature stays fairly consistent even when comparing June and December.
 However, just relying on temperature data for 2 months is not enough.
 I would suggest the queries for the weather data of the month of July and August to be investigated also to further decide whether Oahu is a smart investment decision for a surf shop.
 These two months are chosen because the summer months are going to be where consumer traffic will be at its peak, with summer vacation and weather.

-_What is the temperature and precipitation like in the month of July?_
+_What is the temperatuer like in the month of July?_

 <img width="176" alt="Screen Shot 2021-08-25 at 5 41 52 PM" src="https://user-images.githubusercontent.com/84816495/130868601-0be806bf-b978-4956-90b1-a8b9a1aa1f4f.png">